mattrei/aframe-potree-loader-component/README.md

 | --------          | -----------                                                     |
 | model-loaded       | The point cloud had been loaded into the scene                 |
 | model-error        | The point cloud could not be loaded loading                    |

+## Notes on fidelity
+_Potree_ automatically adapts the point budget according to the underlying hardware, that said mobile devices are not so well suited for detailed point cloud representations.

 ### Installation